GreenDirkfried/minetest-nether-monsters/README.md

 ### Nether Man

-The nether man are the principal habitant of the nether world, they transform nodes like sand and dirt into nether sand.
+The nether man is the principal habitant of the nether world, it transforms nodes like sand and dirt into nether sand.

 ### Nether Dragon